CooperCode7/blue_ring/og/docs/quickstart.rst

 ### Getting Started
 * Create a Google Form in your Gmail account.
  * The form should only consist of questions with true/false answers.
  * Columns can be called anything, but a good rule of thumb is to select one column that will be predicted on based on behaviors tracked in the other columns.
-Example: daily_mood is the column to predict and strength_training is one of the behaviors tracked.
+Example: good_mood is the column to predict and strength_training is one of the behaviors tracked.
 * Fill out a response to the Form.
 * Create a Google Sheet from the Form.
 Give the sheet a one word name (ex.
 Tracker).
 * Name the tab with the responses using one word (ex. responses).